gesiscss/face2face/docs/tutorial.rst

 02_tutorial_first_functions
 """""""""""""""""""""""""""""

 This tutorial explains the basics about the functions that are implemented in the distribution and the average_degree methods.
 It allows you to get an idea on how to use the pandas and python tools that you saw in the previous tutorial.
+In this tutorial, the functions for the calculations of the probabilities for the three different interaction durations that are part of this library are explained.

 To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/02_tutorial_first_functions.ipynb>`_

+03_tutorial_first_functions
+"""""""""""""""""""""""""""""

+This tutorial explains the basics about the functions that are implemented in the distribution and the average_degree methods.
+It allows you to get an idea on how to use the pandas and python tools that you saw in the previous tutorial.
+In this tutorial, the functions for the calculations of the average degree for the different groups and subgroups of a data set are explained.

+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/03_tutorial_first_functions.ipynb>`_

 face2face Tutorials
 ^^^^^^^^^^^^^^^^^^^^^^^^